 If you are a long term Ambien user, it would be wise to check first with your doctor before discontinuing use.
 At JOURNEY MALIBU, we have a staff of experts in treating drug abuse, and we will help the Ambien abuser recover in a safe and effective manner.
 Trying to go off the medication “cold turkey” may cause dramatic withdrawal side effects, such as muscle cramps, sweats, shaking, and seizures may occur.
 Obviously, the severity of withdrawal symptoms experienced is directly related to the amount of Ambien taken and the length of time over which it has been taken.
 In addition, the difficult nature of attempting to get off of Ambien on one’s own is more likely to lead to relapse on the drug and a subsequent need to go through the process of withdrawal all over again.

 Long-term Ambien users should taper down slowly under the care of a knowledgeable physician, or, in a Treatment Facility like the one here at JOURNEY MALIBU’s Ambien Abuse Rehab.
 Our Drug and Alcohol treatment facility offers detoxification and round the clock supervision for Ambien abuse.
-An in-patient detoxification and treatment program in a staff supervised setting, such as the one we offer here at JOURNEY MALIBU’s California Drug Rehab, is highly recommended for its multi-disciplinary approach.
+An in-patient detoxification and treatment program in a staff supervised setting, such as the one we offer here at JOURNEY MALIBU’s California Drug and Alcohol Rehab, is highly recommended for its multi-disciplinary approach.
 The specific type of treatment we offer the Ambien abuser here at JOURNEY MALIBU will ultimately be determined by the individual and their needs

 If you’re serious about your recovery, and are seeking a peaceful, yet comprehensive and rigorous approach to overcoming Ambien and regaining your life , make JOURNEY MALIBU your destination.